 The type of on-site system utilized is dependent on the soil type present at the site and the site conditions.
 A minimum of 3 feet of good soil is required between the bottom of a drain field trench and a restrictive layer (solid rock of ground water) to assure that adequate treatment of wastewater can be achieved prior to disposal.
 When adequate soils and site conditions are present, a conventional gravity on-site sewage system can be designed and installed.

-The OSS application packet can be printed off using the link, picked up at the Lincoln County Health office located at 90 Nicholls, Davenport, WA 99122 or by calling (509) 725-1001.
+The OSS Application Packet can be printed off using the link, picked up at the Lincoln County Health Department office located at 90 Nicholls, Davenport, WA 99122 or by calling (509) 725-1001.

 THE SEPTIC TANK